Giant Eagle: Giant Eagle Express

 Giant Eagle Express is a concept store.
 As of May 2016, the only operating store is in Harmar Township, Pennsylvania.
 An Indiana, Pennsylvania location closed its doors in 2015.
 The store is larger than a GetGo, but much smaller than a regular Giant Eagle supermarket store.
 However, the store offers many of the same services as a Giant Eagle, such as a deli and a drive-through pharmacy.
 Giant Eagle Express also offers a café with prepared sandwiches, Giant Eagle's own Market District coffee, salad bar, and a wireless internet connection.
 There is also a GetGo gas station.

 Market District Express

-On June 4, 2013, Giant Eagle announced new Market District Express concept, which is designed to be a hybrid of the flagship Market District format launched in 2006 with the Giant Eagle Express format that was launched in 2007.
+In 2013, Giant Eagle announced their Market District Express concept, a hybrid of the flagship Market District format launched in 2013 and the Giant Eagle Express format launched in 2007.
 The first of this brand's stores opened on December 5, 2013, in Peters Township, Pennsylvania.
 The second Market District Express store opened on August 18, 2016, in Bexley, Ohio.
 The Bexley location is notable as it features a full restaurant and bar inside, alongside groceries in a 30,000 square foot store that spans two floors.